 The third principle of humane technology: It should take human values as a cornerstone of its development.

 See also the LifeStraw, Adaptive Eyewear and the dubiously world-changing One Laptop Per Child.
-These might not be the most Next Nature-esque technologies we’re featured here, but they’re certainly worth a ponder.
+These might not be the most Next Nature-esque technologies we have featured here, but they're certainly worth a ponder.